skip to Main Content

 Defining a straight bankruptcy in New York

 Bankruptcy is not a comfortable discussion to have for an individual or a business, which is why it is not a decision that should be made lightly.
 There are two types of bankruptcy that individuals and businesses have to choose from: Chapter 7 and Chapter 13.
-There are big differences between the two, but today the focus is on Chapter 7 and straight bankruptcy.
+There are big differences between the two, but today the focus is on Chapter 7 and straight bankruptcy in New York.

 Straight bankruptcy is another name for the Chapter 7 federal bankruptcy law.
 Chapter 7 provides businesses, individuals and couples with debt the chance to start fresh in their lives.
 Straight bankruptcy allows those who file the chance to get rid of unsecured debt, which includes most purchases made on credit cards, so they can begin anew.